naraekim12/naraekim12/README.md

 - 🎓 I've graduated from University of Exeter - MSc.
 Data Science with Artificial Intelligence
 - 🌱 I’m a Data Scientist enthusiastic
+- 🔭 I currently work as an AI researcher at Hallym University Kangnam Sacred Heart Hospital
-- ⚡ My goal is to discover, analyze and harness the power of 'data'
+- ⚡ My career goal is to discover and harness the power of 'healthcare data'
 <!--
 **naraekim12/naraekim12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.